A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives

 \section{Illustrative Applications}

-The aim of this section is to highlight some of the novel functionalities and opportunities for methodological development that are unlocked by our computable measure of suboptimality for (relative) entropy-regularised variational objectives.
+The aim of this section is to highlight some of the novel functionalities and opportunities that are unlocked by our computable measure of suboptimality for (relative) entropy-regularised variational objectives.
 First, we demonstrate how \ac{kgd} can be applied to tuning and comparing existing numerical methods targeting the minimiser $\target$ of \eqref{eq: objective}, in \Cref{subsec: measuring}.
-Then, in \Cref{sec: new algs} we demonstrate the potential of \ac{kgd} for novel algorithmic development, presenting the first extensible sampling algorithm in the context of \eqref{eq: objective}, deriving two new distinct approaches to variational inference without requiring explicit densities for the parametric model, and extending the applicability of Stein variational gradient descent \citep{liu2016stein}.
-In all cases we limit ourselves to proofs-of-concept, since the main focus of this paper is on the theoretical properties of \ac{kgd}, detailed in \Cref{sec: theory}.
+Then, in \Cref{sec: new algs} we demonstrate the potential of \ac{kgd} for developing efficient numerical algorithms, presenting the first extensible sampling algorithm in the context of \eqref{eq: objective}, deriving two new distinct approaches to variational inference without requiring explicit densities for the parametric model, and providing theoretical foundations for nonlinear Stein variational gradient descent \citep{wang2019nonlinear}.